BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/05-Download-Mmojo-Server.md

 ```
 </details>

+Future: Might just download the "compatible" version for aarch64 (arm64) by default.
+It's tough to figure out what processors are out there. -Brad 2025-02-11

 Download Mmojo Server from Hugging Face and unzip it in the `$HOME/Mmojo-Server` directory:
 ```
 if (test -n "$RUN_DIR") && [ "$URL" != "" ]; then